luisfp2000/ds_salaries_predictions/README.md

 #### Checking endpoints

-1. Access `http://127.0.0.1:8000/`, and you will see a message like this `"Titanic classifier is all ready to go!"`
+1. Access `http://127.0.0.1:8000/`, and you will see a message like this `" DS Salaries Predictor is all ready to go!"`
 2. A file called `main_api.log` will be created automatically inside the container.
 We will inspect it below.
 3. Access `http://127.0.0.1:8000/docs`, the browser will display something like this:
     ![FastAPI Docs](docs/imgs/fast-api-docs.png)